helenensikat/GovDataWorkshop/Link Bundle 4 - Data formats and standards.md

 - **And the rest**: Many domain-specific formats across niche areas (e.g. Seismology, Laser and satellite remote-sensing).

 ### (Non-open) Data Formats
-Digital material need not be machine-readable.
+Digital material isn't necessarily machine-readable.

-Consider a PDF document containing tables of data.
-These are digital, and anyone can open them, but are not machine-readable because a computer would struggle to access the tabular information - they’re intended to be readable by people.
-The tables in the PDF inherently lack any structure beyond that which is needed to display it visually.
-It’s lost the meaning and structure it once had and just been reduced to text.
-By comparison, the equivalent tables in a format such as a CSV/Spreadsheet are very much machine-readable.
+> "Non-digital material (for example printed or hand-written documents) is by its non-digital nature not machine-readable.
+But even digital material need not be machine-readable.
+For example, consider a PDF document containing tables of data.
+These are definitely digital but are not machine-readable because a computer would struggle to access the tabular information - even though they are very human readable.
+The equivalent tables in a format such as a spreadsheet would be machine readable." - The Open Data Handbook

 In practice, there are always shades of grey.
 Most published data formats for Aus, US, and UK include a mix of good machine-readable formats and these non-open formats.

-Something is always better than nothing.
-Don’t let the perfect be the enemy of the good.
+Something is always better than nothing, so don't let the perfect be the enemy of the good.

 ### Further Reading
 - [The Open Data Handbook: File Formats](http://opendatahandbook.org/guide/en/appendices/file-formats/)